 You can also use this to your advantage in stricter groups that won't allow you to promote any content via posts, instead just comment on others' posts (I promised more workarounds didn't I?).

 Send a message to a targeted audience

-You can take this even further and reach out to a specific targeted audience.
-By using LinkedIn searches combined with lemlist's automated messages you can start sending personalized messages to a specifically targeted audience!
+You can take this even further and reach out to a specific target audience.
+By using LinkedIn searches combines with lemlist's automated messages you can start sending personalized messages to a specifically targeted audience!

 This works really well when you have content that is targeted towards a certain group.
 For example, at lemlist we are currently working on more content for multichannel sequence users.
 When this is ready our sales team will start reaching out to people in this audience to share the content, and this will spark the interest.